Canyon Creek Meadows

 Open August through October

 One of the easiest routes to the High Cascades’ wildflower meadows, this short loop is ideal for children and amblers.
 More energetic hikers can continue up a steep glacial moraine to an ice-filled cirque lake and a breathtaking viewpoint beneath Three Fingered Jack’s summit pinnacles.
-For solitude, however, skip summer weekends when this trail attracts hundreds of visitors a day.
+To limit crowds, advance permits are required from www.recreation.gov between May 15 and October 15.

 Turn off Highway 20 east of Santiam Pass 8 miles at the “Wilderness Trailheads” sign near milepost 88 (1 mile east of Suttle Lake or 12 miles west of Sisters).
-Drive north 4.4 miles on paved Jack Lake Road 12, turn left on one-lane Road 1230 for 1.6 miles to the end of pavement, and then fork left onto gravel Road 1234, climbing 6 miles of washboard gravel to the trailhead at the primitive Jack Lake campground.
+Drive north 4.4 miles on paved Jack Lake Road 12, turn left on one-lane Road 1230 for 1.6 miles to the end of pavement, and then fork left onto gravel Road 1234, climbing 6 miles of washboard gravel to the trailhead at Jack Lake.